PreteGeekers/KrustyKrabPizza/readme.md

 Looks for suspicious files on file system.
 Taken from https://github.com/mike-bailey
 * **generatereports.bat**
 Generates reports about general system info.
 Taken from https://github.com/mike-bailey
+* **legacy.bat**
+Not sure what this does yet, the code is messy.  https://github.com/mike-bailey

 Other Resources
 ---------------